 Basic requirements include being a resident of Redcliff, at least 18 years of age, and to be physically fit.
 For more information about being a volunteer firefighter, including compensation, contact the Chief at email@example.com.

-The Town of Redcliff has a Fireworks Bylaw (1375/2003) that authorizes the control of fireworks within the Town.
+The Town of Redcliff has a Fire Services Bylaw (1757/2013) that authorizes the control of fireworks within the Town.
 The Bylaw states that no person shall ignite fireworks unless they have obtained a fireworks ignition permit and is qualified as a fireworks supervisor under the Government of Canada Natural Resources.
 The Fire Chief may, upon written application in a prescribed form, issue a fireworks ignition permit and, in doing so, may impose any terms, conditions or restrictions that he may consider necessary in order to ensure the safety of the citizens of the Town.